 - Diagnovus, LLC, since acquired by Aegis Sciences Corporation, launched ENGAUGE™-cancer--DLBCL assay, the first of a comprehensive line of molecular diagnostic tests for less frequent diseases.
 The assay, invented at Stanford University School of Medicine by Dr. Ron Levy, is based on more than 10 years of research, exceeds the standard clinical characteristics that clinicians have used for prognosis for the last three decades, and can now be routinely performed in a reproducible and accurate manner.
-Marshall, Gerstein & Borun negotiated the license from Stanford on behalf of Diagnovus, and other related agreements supportive of this product line.
+Ms. Cox negotiated the license from Stanford on behalf of Diagnovus, and other related agreements supportive of this product line.

 - For a decade, Marshall, Gerstein & Borun has represented MonoSol, LLC in all its intellectual property litigation, prosecution and transactional matters, including in its acquisition by Kuraray Holdings U.S.A., Inc. Ms. Cox is the primary portfolio manager and advises on day-to-day IP operations.

-- For eight years Ms. Cox has developed, restructured, interpreted and advised Scott & White Healthcare, now Baylor Scott & White Health, one of the nation's largest multi-center healthcare systems, on policy issues and licensing, drawing on her depth of understanding of intellectual property management in the health care environment and physician consulting relationships is the basis of her counseling for this and other clients.
+- Ms. Cox developed, restructured, interpreted and advised Scott & White Healthcare, now Baylor Scott & White Health, one of the nation's largest multi-center healthcare systems, on policy issues and licensing.
+Her depth of understanding of intellectual property management in the health care environment and physician consulting relationships is the basis of her counseling for this and other clients.

 Background and Credentials

-Ms. Cox is a Certified Licensing Professional (CLP), a credential that recognizes licensing professionals who are committed to professional development and the attainment of the skills and knowledge necessary to perform at the highest level of quality.*
+Ms. Cox is a Certified Licensing Professional (CLP), a credential that recognizes her as a licensing professional who is committed to professional development and the attainment of the skills and knowledge necessary to perform at the highest level of quality.*

 *The Supreme Court of Illinois does not recognize certifications of specialties in the practice of law and the CLP™ certification is not a requirement to practice law in Illinois.